IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 ## Overview
 * In a text editor of your choice, open the template of the [environment variables file](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/inventories/default/group_vars/all.yaml.template).
 Make a copy of it called all.yaml and paste it into the same directory with its template.
 * all.yaml is your master variables file and you will likely reference it many times throughout the process.
 The default inventory can be found at [inventories/default](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/inventories/default).
-* The variables mark with an `X` are required to be filled in.
+* The variables marked with an `X` are required to be filled in.
 Many values are pre-filled or are optional.
 Optional values are commented out; in order to use them, remove the `#` and fill them in.
 * This is the most important step in the process.
 Take the time to make sure everything here is correct.
 * <u>Note on YAML syntax</u>: Only the lowest value in each hierarchicy needs to be filled in.
 For example, at the top of the variables file env and z don't need to be filled in, but the cpc_name does.
 There are X's where input is required to help you with this.
-* Scroll table to the right to see examples for each variable.
+* Scroll the table to the right to see examples for each variable.

 ## 1 - Workstation
 **Variable Name** | **Description** | **Example**